tghp/technical-tests/README.md

 # Notes
 * The groundwork setup here is as a convenience to get right to the point of what we're interested in seeing from you.
 If you want to make changes anywhere, please do so as you see fit.
 * When integrating with the [Wordnik API](https://developer.wordnik.com/docs) you'll need an access token.
 We should have sent you one already, if not, or if the token is somehow rate limited it is [free to create one](https://www.wordnik.com/signup).
 * Feel free to add whatever libraries (PHP/JS/Node/whatever) you see fit.
-We like to see appropriate judgement of when use to use libraries or not.
+Often using a library is the right thing to do, sometimes not.
+We like to see those decisions made appropriately.
 * We don't expect the layout to be perfect responsively, but we expect to see at least some effort made here.